 Each success inflicts one hit on the target unit.

-Hits are taken first as Disruption Points (DPs).
-Once a unit as accrued three DPs any further shooting hits will inflict stamina losses.
-Disruption Points can be removed by rally actions but stamina hits are permanent and negatively affect unit morale when tested.
+Hits are taken first as Disruption Points (DRPs).
+Once a unit as accrued three DRPs any further shooting hits will inflict stamina losses.
+Disruption Points can be removed by rally actions but stamina hits are permanent and negatively affect unit morale and activation when tested.

 A unit may split its fire between two targets where this is a reasonable thing to do because it cannot bring its full firepower to bear on a single target unit.
 Each shot is taken with a portion of the unit's size counted.
 For example a 24 figure unit may fire 8 figures at one target and 16 figures at another.